Caring Transitions of Powder Springs & Dallas, GA Offers Full-Service Solution for Senior Relocation

 "I am hopeful, even if in a small way, the services of what we offer along with the hearts of our team will help facilitate a potentially difficult time and prevent some of what I have experienced in my own family," she says.

 Jay Whitaker, a seasoned professional with over 50 years of experience, brings invaluable insight to the team.
-His journey as a caregiver began seven years ago when he took on the role of his father, a Vietnam War veteran.
+His journey as a caregiver began seven years ago when he began looking after his father, a Vietnam War veteran.
 Whitaker, alongside Diehl, continued these caregiving responsibilities when Tammy's mother moved in with them so they could care for her full-time.
 Jay's firsthand experiences during these challenging times equip him to empathize with clients and their families.

 Jay explained, "The realization that there is help and assistance or a partnership and a "Solution Response Team" for dealing with a difficult transition of a loved one."